MCT-master/mct-master.github.io/_posts/2023-04-23-ahmetem-basics-of-computer-networks.md

 </figure>

 ## Compression
 Another technique to increase efficiency is compression, which reduces the data size while still retaining the essential information.
-This helps as data sizes are reduced, but this can also introduce latency as the compression algotihms take some time for theirselves.
-Also, note that there's a risk of losing data depending on the level of compression used.
+Good, but this can also introduce latency as the compression algorithms take some time for theirselves.

 ## Network Capacity
-The capacity of the network connection is also important.
-Most of the time, it's measured by the amount of data that can be sent in a given amount of time, called bandwidth.
+Most of the time, network's capacity is measured by the amount of data that can be sent in a given amount of time, called bandwidth.
 Think of it like the width of roads in a city that determines how much traffic can flow through at once.
-Bandwidth defines the capacity of the network, which is a theoretical measurement.
+Bandwidth is a theoretical measurement.
 When it comes to practice, the actual amount of data that is transmitted over a network is called the Throughput.
 Bandwidht is a measure of capacity, while throughput is a measure of performance.

 <figure style="float: none">
    <img